prasunchakra/PyNuggets/README.md

   - use of Selenium, Openpyxl and time
 - Gsheet_data_pull
   - Pull data from Google sheets after authentication
   - use of oauth2client and gspread
+- KeyBoardMouseOperation:
+  - Capture keyboard and mouse action in the script
+  - use of selenium action chains and keys
+- login_to_sprout:
+  - Login to sprouts video programatically
+  - use of selenium
 -
 - Activate the Virtual Environment: `. myenv/bin/activate`
 - Generate the requirements.txt file: `pip freeze > requirements.txt`